O-RAN Near-Real Time RIC Installation Guide

 Now you can either push or pull images using, docker push localhost:5001/<image_name>:<image_tag> or docker pull localhost:5001/<image_name>:<image_tag>

-Creating Docker image
+Pulling Docker image

 sudo docker push localhost:5001/ric-plt-e2:5.5.0